 *We use affiliate links in our posts.
 You can read our disclosure policy here.

 We make no apologies for loving RECLAIMED WOOD!
-You can see 6 reclaimed wood projects HERE.
+You can see 6 of our reclaimed wood projects HERE.

 If the reclaimed wood doesn’t come to you, you go to the reclaimed wood aka you make it yourself.

-We alternated between applying the two stains with no real pattern as we wanted the wood to all be different.
+- I alternated between applying the two stains with no real pattern as we wanted the wood to all be different.
 The stains were not mixed together.
 They were used independently.